-We’re headed into the biggest wedding season in over three decades and, if you want to join the matrimonial roster, it’s time to polish your proposal plan.
-Proposals are an opportunity to reenact a fairytale moment that ranks as one of life’s most cherished occasions.
-There’s a lot of pressure, but a proposal is not something you want to bungle.
+We're headed into wedding season, and if you want to join the matrimonial roster, it's time to polish your proposal plan.
+Proposals are an opportunity to reenact a fairytale moment that ranks as one of life's most cherished occasions.
+There's a lot of pressure, and a proposal is not something you want to bungle.
 Taking the time to craft your marriage proposal ideas signifies your desire to start married life with sincerity.
-For those considering proposing to someone, here is advice from experts for making a marriage proposal that will inspire.

 Consider three key goals in marriage proposal ideas

-Dr. Chloe Carmichael, a clinical psychologist and author of Nervous Energy: Harness the Power of Your Anxiety, offers marriage proposal ideas that connect three core goals.
+Dr. Chloe Carmichael, a clinical psychologist and author of "Nervous Energy: Harness the Power of Your Anxiety," offers marriage proposal ideas that connect three core goals.
 The first goal is obvious: secure a commitment to marry.
 Second, figure out what the commitment of marriage means to you.
-And, third, understand why you want to marry your partner.
+And third, understand why you want to marry your partner.

 Proper planning

-When creating a proposal, take the time to create a script so it’s well thought out versus a rambled delivery.
-“I do think it’s helpful to think about how you do it,” Dr. Carmichael says.
+When creating a proposal, take the time to create a script so it's well thought out versus a rambled delivery.
+“I do think it's helpful to think about how you do it," Carmichael says.
 Will the proposal be a surprise?
 Dramatic?
 Or more low-key.
 Consider your loved one, who may be more excited about the element of surprise over a more formal, inclusive proposal.
 Since every person is different, thoughtful planning will help make the occasion meet romantic expectations.

-“One idea is to plot a slow build where you know it’s coming, and anticipation builds through the event.”
-Dr. Carmichael says.
-“For instance, if you book a dinner at the fanciest restaurant in town and there are champagne glasses and flowers, the woman has an idea that something is up, so there is a lot of excitement building at this dinner.”
+"One idea is to plot a slow build where you know it's coming and anticipation builds through the event."
+Carmichael says.
+"For instance, if you book a dinner at the fanciest restaurant in town and there are champagne glasses and flowers, the woman has an idea that something is up, so there is a lot of excitement building at this dinner."

 Recognize every couple is different

-Dr. Betsy Chung, a clinical psychologist, emphasizes that couples have different dynamics, so the most important consideration is for the person proposing to understand and respect the needs of their partner.
-“The way that a person delivers their proposal is important because it represents many things: how attuned the proposer is to the needs of their partner, and how serious they are about starting a new chapter with their partner,” she says.
+Dr. Betsy Chung, a clinical psychologist, emphasizes that couples have different dynamics, so the most imprtant consideration is for the person proposing to understand and respect the needs of their partner.
+“The way that a person delivers their proposal is important because it represents many things: how attuned the proposer is to the needs of their partner and how serious they are about starting a new chapter with their partner," she says.

 Do some homework

-Dr. Chung suggests doing some research before you pop the question.
-Gather information based on what you know about your partner’s preferences, and, if possible, ask for feedback from their close friends and family.
-“Based on that information, you can begin thinking about location setting, a small speech that addresses how special the relationship is to you, and when,” she says.
+Chung suggests doing some research before you pop the question.
+Gather information based on what you know about your partner's preferences, and, if possible, ask for feedback from their close friends and family.
+“Based on that information, you can begin thinking about location setting, a small speech that addresses how special the relationship is to you, and when," she says.

 Don’t stress if it doesn’t go as planned

-Keep in mind that the proposal may go off-script.
+Keep in mind that the proposal may go off script.
 Anything from poor weather to dealing with moods caused by a bad day could spoil the original plan.
 This is an introductory lesson to married life.